info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 ### Dataset Citations
-  World Health Organization. (n.d.).
+  * World Health Organization. (n.d.).
 Gho | by category | handwashing with SOAP - data by country.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.WSHHYGIENE?lang=en

-  World Health Organization. (n.d.).
-Gho | by category | open defecation - data by country.
-World Health Organization.
-Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.WSHOPENDEFECATION?lang=en
+The handwashing data is extremely useful, since it gives information on the proportion of people in each country that has access to clean sanitation services.
+We use this data for all three research questions, as they require information about how accessible clean sanitation services are in each country.

-  World Health Organization. (n.d.).
+  * World Health Organization. (n.d.).
 Gho | by category | number of reported cases - data by country.
 World Health Organization.
 Retrieved October 31, 2022, from https://apps.who.int/gho/data/node.main.175?lang=en

-  World Health Organization. (n.d.).
-Gho | by category | rate of deaths by country - diarrhoeal diseases.
-World Health Organization.
-Retrieved October 31, 2022, from https://apps.who.int/gho/data/view.main.ghe2002015-CH3?lang=en

-  Poverty rate by country 2022. (n.d.).
-Retrieved October 31, 2022, from https://worldpopulationreview.com/country-rankings/poverty-rate-by-country

-World Population Review.
+* World Population Review.
 Poverty Rate by Country 2022.
 Worldpopulationreview.com.
 Published 2022.
 Retrieved October 31, 2022, from https://worldpopulationreview.com/country-rankings/poverty-rate-by-country

-Population, total.
+* Population, total.
 Data Last Updated 9/16/2022.
 Retrieved November 14, 2022, from https://data.worldbank.org/indicator/SP.POP.TOTL

+This dataset is needed to calculate proportions for research question one.
+I used proportions because different countries have different population sizes, so the number of cholera cases relative to the total population would make more sense.
+If we used the absolute number of cholera cases, larger countries may naturally have more cholera cases.
 ## Expected Implications

 Assuming that areas that are poverty stricken have less access to clean water, the people in the affected areas have a higher likelihood of being infected with diseases such as cholera or diarrheal disease.